codewithshahan/codewithshahanv2/prompt-rules.md

 - Always think like a senior engineer: what is the best and cleanest way to implement this?

 All code must be production-ready, optimized, and follow Apple-level design standards with obsessive attention to detail.
 Every interaction should feel intentional, refined, and delightful in the tradition of world-class digital product/website design in the style of a professional senior Apple UI/UX software engineer and developer with 30y of world-class professional creative experience.

+CURSOR INTERACTION GUIDELINES (To avoid suspicious activity blocks):

+1. REQUEST SPECIFICITY: Always make specific, focused requests instead of broad code generation tasks; break complex tasks into smaller, well-defined steps.

+2. CONTEXTUAL REQUESTS: Provide clear context about what you're trying to accomplish; reference existing files and components in your requests.

+3. PROGRESSIVE DEVELOPMENT: Allow one task to complete fully before starting another; avoid rapid sequential requests for similar functionality.

+4. PRECISE REFERENCES: Use exact file paths and line numbers when requesting edits; be specific about what should be changed.

+5. INCREMENTAL CHANGES: Request smaller, incremental changes rather than wholesale rewrites; build complexity gradually.

+6. EFFICIENT COMMUNICATION: Avoid repeating the same request in different ways if the first attempt isn't successful; instead, refine your request.

+7. ERROR RESOLUTION: When fixing errors, focus on addressing the specific issue rather than regenerating entire sections of code.

+8. RESOURCE MANAGEMENT: Allow sufficient processing time between complex requests; be patient with large file operations.

+9. CLEAR DOCUMENTATION: Explicitly request documentation only when needed; prefer inline comments for complex logic.

+10. REVISION APPROACH: For revisions, specify exactly what needs changing rather than asking for the entire component to be regenerated.

+11. FILE MANAGEMENT: Create new files only when necessary; prefer modifying existing components when extending functionality.

+12. TESTING STRATEGY: Request focused test cases rather than comprehensive test suites in a single interaction.